folajindayo/airdrop-checker/README.md

 # Airdrop Finder

-A read-only onchain dashboard that helps users check whether their wallet might be eligible for ongoing or upcoming airdrops.
-Users simply connect their wallet via WalletConnect and instantly see a summary of protocols they've interacted with, activity patterns, and how closely they match known airdrop eligibility criteria.
+A comprehensive onchain dashboard that helps users check whether their wallet might be eligible for ongoing or upcoming airdrops.
+Users connect their wallet via **Reown Wallet** (formerly WalletConnect) and instantly see a summary of protocols they've interacted with, activity patterns, and how closely they match known airdrop eligibility criteria.
+The platform includes 40+ onchain transaction and query features, all powered by Reown Wallet for secure, decentralized access.

 ## 🎉 410+ Production-Ready Features!